SeanCLynch/checklisting/README.md

-## :heavy_check_mark: Checklisting (for Tech)
+## :heavy_check_mark: Checklisting .Free .Club .Org

+> Checklisting enables you to safely manage any situation using collaboration.

 Extreme complexity makes it easy to overlook routine matters during pressing circumstances (and moments of forgetfulness!).
 Formalizing these steps into a well-formatted series of actions, and making it easily accessible in all situations, are the key components of a good checklist.

 A good checklist, with the proper team culture, can dramatically reduce the damage of careless, trivial errors in a project.
 Checklists have been used in aviation, construction, surgery, and more with outstanding results.

->For skilled workers and managers who need safety during crucial, complex processes, Checklisting.Club is a website that provides a collaborative and systematic set of tools to provide peace of mind.
+> For skilled workers and managers who need safety during crucial and complex processes, Checklisting.Club is a website that provides a collaborative and systematic set of tools to provide preparedness and peace of mind.

 Unlike a surgeon forgetting to wash his hands | a pilot panicking in a storm | a security guard wandering aimlessly | etc., Checklisting.Club provides a collaborative action plan for any situation.

-## For Organizations:

-For skilled workers and managers who need safety during crucial and complex processes, Checklisting.Club is a website that provides a collaborative and systematic set of tools to provide preparedness and peace of mind.

 ## Examples / Who is this for?